xw11111/Active_Learning/README.md

 - Identified surfactants with an $R_{int}$ of up to **1641.5 s/m**, which is significantly higher than commercial alternatives like DTAB.
 - Demonstrated that strategic manipulation of the surfactant head group is the primary driver for maximizing transport resistance.

-## Citation

-If you use this code or the findings from the manuscript in your research, please cite:

-Wang, X., Zhang, H., Yu, X., Ham, S., Lattimer, B., & Qiao, R. (2025). *Active Learning-Based Discovery of Surfactant Molecules as Alkane Transport Inhibitors*.